vibhoraggarwal/cheatsheet/git.md

 git checkout <current_branch> # current branch
 git fetch origin
-git rebase --onto <remote_branch> <current_branch>~x # "x" being the amount of commits you need to rebase
+git rebase --onto <remote_branch> <current_branch>~x # "x" being the amount of commits you need to rebase git push --force # As the commit history would be diverged you would need to do a git push force
 ```
 ## cloning
 1. Set git secrets automatically: